Asser Levy

-Asser Levy (died early 1680s), also known as Asser Levy van Swellem and Asher Levy, was one of the first Jewish settlers of the Dutch colony of New Amsterdam on Manhattan Island.
+Asser Levy (died February 1682), also known as Asser Levy van Swellem and Asher Levy, was one of the first Jewish settlers of the Dutch colony of New Amsterdam on Manhattan Island.

 Life and career

-Levy was probably born in Amsterdam, where he lived for a time but was not given burgher (citizenship) rights.
-Two archived documents from Amsterdam reveal that on April 26, 1660, he was there seeking payment of a debt owed to him, and on May 24, 1660, he announced he was going to Germany.
+Levy was likely born in Vilna, then part of the Polish–Lithuanian Commonwealth, relocating to Amsterdam, possibly as a result of the Khmelnytsky pogroms.
+From Amsterdam, he moved to the New World.
+It is known that he eventually went to New Netherland, possibly arriving in New Amsterdam in early September 1654 aboard the Peereboom, but possibly the St. Catherine or St. Charles with 23 Jewish refugees who fled from Recife after the end of Dutch rule in the area.
 Levy's wife was named Miriam.
-From Amsterdam, he moved to the New World; he was one of the 23 Jewish refugees who fled from Recife after the end of Dutch rule in the area although is not listed in the extant congregational minute books of the Brazilian Jewish community.
-It is known that he eventually went to New Netherland, possibly arriving in New Amsterdam aboard the St. Catherine or St. Charles in early September 1654.

 In 1655, Peter Stuyvesant, the governor of the colony, was ordered to attack New Sweden, the Swedish colony on the Delaware River, and accordingly issued orders for the enlistment of all adults.
 Several Jews, among them Asser Levy, appear to have been ready to serve, but the governor and council passed an ordinance "that Jews can not be permitted to serve as soldiers, but shall instead pay a monthly contribution for the exemption."
 Levy and his comrades at once refused to pay, and on November 5, 1655, petitioned for leave to stand guard like other burghers (townsmen) or to be relieved from the tax.
 The petition was rejected with the comment that if the petitioners were not satisfied with the law they might go elsewhere.
 Levy successfully appealed to Holland, and was subsequently permitted to do guard duty like other citizens.

 Levy appears also as a prominent trader in Fort Orange, present day Albany.
 He was also one of the first licensed butchers in the colony.
 In 1657, the burgher right was made essential for certain trading privileges, and within two days of a notice to that effect Asser Levy appeared in court requesting to be admitted as a burgher.
 The officials expressed their surprise at such a request.
 The record reads: "The Jew claims that such ought not to be refused him as he keeps watch and ward like other burghers, showing a burgher's certificate from the city of Amsterdam that the Jew is a burgher there."
 The application was denied, but Levy at once brought the matter before Stuyvesant and the council, which ordered that Jews should be admitted as burghers on April 21, 1657.